 For the next stage in learning, I wanted to listen to lots of understandable input and attempt to shadow it.
 I started by downloading Youtube videos where I could extract known Cantonese sentences then edit them in Audacity to remove any English and make each phrase repeat six times.
 The CantoneseClass101 videos were helpful for this, but the video I liked the most was “Super Easy Cantonese”, linked below.
 Unfortunately there are only three videos in this series.
 I would need closer to one thousand!

 After many years of studying Japanese, I found that it was still very difficult to listen to native media.
 I eventually identified that the problem was a lack of vocabulary.
-I began intentionally building up my vocabulary by grabbing sentences from what I read, making fill in the blank flash cards targeting the recollection of a word in context, then drilling them in Anki.
-It’s a very basic method, but combined with lots of listening to podcasts I noticed a great improvement in my listening ability after a few months.
+Glossika introduces vocabulary slowly so I started to build vocabulary by using flashcards.
+I would find sentences I somewhat understood and enter fill in the blank cards in Anki.
+I found adding cards to be too time-consuming, so after doing this for a few weeks I switched to a pre-made deck from the Anki library.